tychonievich/cso1-s2022/markdown/lab10-cpp.md

 :::

 ## Templates

-As discussed last week, C++ allows function names to be overloaded using name mangling.
-It also allows more complicated overloads.

 A **template** in C++ is an outline of how to create code if it is needed.
 Templates uses angle-brackets, like generics in Java.